In the twenty-eighth Asterix book, our heroes go on their longest journey so farnote as Uderzo's satirical eye turns to India.

 - Every Episode Ending: Subverted; Cacofonix is not gagged and bound for the final banquet in the Gaulish village, as he is halfway round the world as a guest of honour at the banquet in India.
 Instead, Fulliautomatix the blacksmith is sitting under the bard's usual tree, holding his hammer and looking depressed at not having Cacofonix around to thump.

 - Magic Carpet: But of course!
-Here, they're fakir-powered.
+Here, they're fakir-powered, as Watziznehm can make any carpet he sits on fly.

 - National Stereotypes: The Indians are able to use magic spells that enable carpets to fly and ropes to rise erect.
 Watziznehm is able to go without food for days and sits on a bed of nails.
 Some local Indian fauna is seen too: tigers, Indian rhinos and Indian elephants.